Cooya/Leboncoin/README.md

 -------
-- get(category, id)
+### get(category, id)

-<sub>Get specific item data by its category and id.
-Return a promise with the item data in parameter.</sub>
+Get specific item data by its category and id.
+Return a promise with the item data in parameter.

 Parameter | Type    | Description | Default value
 --------  | ---     | --- | ---